MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 #### Do not pass null values in to your methods

 Similarly, if you do not pass null values in to your methods you avoid having checks at the beginning of a method for nulls.
-For instance, you would avoid the following...
+For instance, you would avoid the following series of null checks...

 ~~~
 public decimal CalculateTax(TaxCalculator theTaxCalculator, Person thePerson)